ministryofjustice/security-guidance/docs/accessing-moj-it-systems-from-overseas.md

 ### Part One

 1. Get confirmation from your Senior Line Manager \(Head of your immediate team\) that there is a business need for you to take MoJ IT equipment overseas and access MoJ services.
 Keep a note of the answers you get.
-2. Proceed directly to [Part Two](#part-two) of this process if you are travelling to or passing through one of the following countries **and** are intending to take any MoJ IT equipment or device:
+2. Your Senior Line Manager **SHOULD** inform your HR Business Partner \(HRBP\) of your request to work overseas.
+The HRBP **SHALL** advise your Senior Line Manager of any HR considerations concerning your request.

-    > Argentina, Armenia, Azerbaijan, Belarus, China \(including Hong Kong\), Egypt, Estonia, Georgia, India, Indonesia, Iran, Israel, Kazakhstan, Kyrgyzstan, Latvia, Lithuania, Moldova, the northern area of the Republic of Cyprus, North Korea, Pakistan, Russia, Saudi Arabia, South Africa, South Korea, Syria, Turkey, Turkmenistan, UAE, Ukraine, Uzbekistan.
+3. If you are subject to STRAP briefing and intend to travel to or through any country not in Western Europe, North America, Australia, or New Zealand, then you **SHALL** notify the STRAP team at [STRAPTeam@cluster2security.gov.uk](mailto:STRAPTeam@cluster2security.gov.uk) **and** proceed directly to [Part Two](#part-two) of this process.

-3. Proceed directly to [Part Two](#part-two) of this process if you are national security cleared to SC or DV levels, **and** are planning to travel to or pass through one of the listed countries previously, even if you are not taking MoJ IT equipment or planning to access MoJ systems or services.
+4. Proceed directly to [Part Two](#part-two) of this process if you are travelling to or passing through one of the following countries **and** are intending to take any MoJ IT equipment or device:

-4. If you are subject to STRAP briefing and intend to travel to or through countries not in Western Europe, North America, Australia, or New Zealand, notify the STRAP team at [STRAPTeam@cluster2security.gov.uk](mailto:STRAPTeam@cluster2security.gov.uk) **and** proceed directly to [Part Two](#part-two) of this process.
+    > Argentina, Armenia, Azerbaijan, Belarus, China \(including Hong Kong, Macau, and Tibet\), Cuba, Egypt, Estonia, Georgia, India, Indonesia, Iran, Iraq, Israel \(including Palestinian territories\), Kazakhstan, Kyrgyzstan, Latvia, Lebanon, Libya, Lithuania, Moldova, the northern area of the Republic of Cyprus, North Korea, Pakistan, Russia, Saudi Arabia, Serbia, South Africa, South Korea, Syria, Taiwan, Tajikistan, Turkey, Turkmenistan, UAE, Ukraine, Uzbekistan, Vietnam.

 5. If you have reached this step, you do not need to seek further formal approval for your trip.
-6. Take a **non-physical copy** of this guidance; it includes useful contact details that help in the event of a problem while travelling.
+6.  **Take a copy of this guidance**; it includes useful contact details that help in the event of a problem while travelling.
 7. Check if you need to do anything to prepare for [International Roaming](#international-roaming).
 Refer to the [International Roaming](#international-roaming) section.

 ### Part Two